RemiBou/remibou.github.io/_posts/2018-9-11-Integrating-Stripe-payment-in-with-Blazor-and-ASPNET-Core.md

 tags: [Blazor, Stripe, JSInterop]
 ---

-# Integrating Stripe in a Blazore and ASPNET Core app
+# Integrating Stripe in a Blazor and ASPNET Core app
 Now our app is finished, I need to make money with it.
 The first thing I thought about was creating sponsored content : you post something and in exchange we display it on top of the results.

-For the payment I chose Stripe as it seams easy to integrate (there is a nuget package for all the server side work).
+For the payment I chose [Stripe](https://stripe.com/fr) as it seams easy to integrate (there is a nuget package for all the server side work).

 The purpose of this blog post is mainly to show how Blazor JS Interop works and how easy it is.